gatsbyjs/gatsby/docs/blog/2020-04-13-upgrading-to-jamstack-with-agility/index.md

 }
 ```

-You can now test this whole thing with the unique Stackpath URL that you get (123xyz.stackpathcdn.com).
+You can now test this whole thing with the unique StackPath URL that you get (123xyz.stackpathcdn.com).

-Once you are happy with everything, you simply switch your DNS to point to Stackpath.
+Once you are happy with everything, you simply switch your DNS to point to StackPath.

 That's it—you’re finished!